Pxli9130/E444-F2024-PRA2/README.md

 **E444-F2024-PRA2/flasky/4** ,

-with the files for activity 1.4, this is to isolate from the docker examples of the textbook
+with the files for activity 1.4, this is to isolate from the docker examples of the textbook.

+To use Docker container, cd to **E444-F2024-PRA2/flasky/4** , then do
+    docker build -t flask-app .     (if this is first time on ur machine), docker run -p 5000:5000 flask-app

 Flasky
 ======